teiwei2003/cosmos-sdk/docs/zh/modules/auth/05_vesting.md

       break
     }
     vested += period.Amount
-    ct += period.Length // increment ct to the start of the next vesting period }
+    ct += period.Length//increment ct to the start of the next vesting period }
   return vested
 }